 Investors reacted negatively: Major stock indexes shed about 1% on the news.

 The move won't result in higher taxes for the vast majority of investors.
 About 75% of U.S. stock investors hold stocks in tax-advantaged retirement accounts, which aren't subject to capital gains tax, wrote analysts at UBS in a recent note.
 Among the other 25%, only those making more than $1 million a year will be subject to the higher tax rate.
 These ultra-wealthy taxpayers represented just 0.3% of tax filers in 2018 — the most recent year for which the IRS has data.

 For that small ultra-high-income group, though, the change would be significant.
 Under Biden's proposal, the rate they'd pay on investment profits would nearly double, from 20% to 39.6%.
 With the 3.8% Medicare surtax on investment income remaining in place, the top capital gains rate of 43.4% would equal what the wealthiest taxpayers would owe in income tax under the new plan.
-The rate would be the highest rate wealthy U.S. investors have paid on capital gains since the 1920s, and the first time since World War II that the rate breached 33.8%.
+The rate would be the highest that wealthy U.S. investors have paid on capital gains since the 1920s, and the first time since World War II that the rate breached 33.8%.

 But even for investors who make far less than the $1 million a year required for the tax hike, the legislation could make waves in the market, says Jeff Carbone, a certified financial planner and managing partner at Cornerstone Wealth in Huntersville, North Carolina.

 "Want the market to move negative?
 Talk about raising taxes," Carbone says.

 A capital gain is the profit you earn from selling a taxable investment such as stocks, bonds, or even your home.
 It's calculated on the difference between the price you paid to acquire the asset and what it's worth when you sell it.